AraKhachatryan/GraphAlgo/README.md

 # Algorithms library for planar graphs (C++):

 Graph represented as adjacency lists.
 Used STL containers and iterators.
 Implemented with OOP.
+This library for educational purposes and and very simple for understanting.
 <img  width="60%" height="60%" src="https://github.com/AraKhachatryan/Graph-Algorithms/blob/master/img/graph_adjacency_list.png">

 The graph class based on adjacency lists